 "Presumably our defensive investor should obtain—at least once a year—the same kind of advice regarding changes in his portfolio as he sought when his funds were first committed...
 Incidentally, if his list has been competently selected in the first instance, there should be no need for frequent or numerous changes."

 If the Graham figures had been run rigorously earlier, replacement due to value deterioration should be unlikely.
 Graham's "Margin of Safety" requirements are very thorough.
 That's why it's so difficult to find stocks that meet them in the first place.

-Warren Buffett says that some people are just not psychologically fit to own stocks, and selling a stock just because it goes down is dumb.
+Buffett also says that some people are just not psychologically fit to own stocks, and that "selling a stock just because it goes down is dumb".